nghia-nguyen-dev/travel_app/README.md

     "express": "^4.17.1",
     "node-fetch": "^2.6.1"
   }`
-1. `npm run build-prod` to produce a dist folder
 1. `npm run start` in the command line to start up the server
 1. Open browser and navigate to localhost:8000